nextcord/nextcord/.github/CONTRIBUTING.md

 ## Submitting a Pull Request

 Submitting a pull request is fairly simple, just make sure it focuses on a single aspect and doesn't manage to have scope creep and it's probably good to go.
 It would be incredibly lovely if the style is consistent to that found in the project.
-This project follows PEP-8 guidelines (mostly) with a column limit of 125.
+This project follows PEP-8 guidelines (mostly) with a column limit of 100.

+It would be nice if the code is formatted with no type-checking issues before submitting a PR.
+To make sure, install the tools using `pip install -r requirements-dev.txt` (or poetry etc), and follow these steps:

+- To format the code, run `pre-commit run` once your files are staged, or `task lint` to fix all files.
+Alternatively, run `task precommit` to install hooks to run all checks when you commit (see the [pre-commit docs](https://pre-commit.com/#quick-start)).
+**Note:** If the code is formatted incorrectly, `pre-commit` will fix and exit without committing - just stage and commit again.
+- For type-checks, run `task pyright` (or `task pyright -w` to check every file edit) **Note:** If you're using VSCode and pylance, it will use the same settings, which generally means that you don't have to run pyright.
+However, there can be version conflicts which may give different results when ran in CI on GitHub.

 ### Git Commit Guidelines